The New Parents' Sleep Survival Guide

 2. Keep baby close at night

 Babies may be less likely to fuss if you sleep with them.
-However, if you’re concerned about bringing baby to bed with you for safety reasons, you can opt for a cot that attaches to the side of your bed instead.
-This creative solution allows you to keep baby close, while ensuring you both have your own designated space.
+However, if you’re concerned about bringing the baby to bed with you for safety reasons, you can opt for a cot that attaches to the side of your bed instead.
+This creative solution allows you to keep baby close while ensuring you both have your own designated space.

 Keeping baby at arms reach has added benefits if you’re breastfeeding.
 You can easily nestle closer to the bedside cot and doze while baby feeds.

 If you’re bottle-feeding, it’s important to prepare ahead for nighttime feedings.
 Who wants to wake up at 3 o’clock a.m. and scramble around a dimly lit?
 Yeah, me neither.